kozta/fluxbase/README.md

 a [flux-like architecture](https://facebook.github.io/flux/docs/overview.html) with a unidirectional flow.

-You can listen to certain references of the database using the Firebase events (`value`, `child_added`, `child_changed`, `child_removed`, `child_moved`) and handle actions with custom action handler functions that are registered in the store.
-These handlers can modify the database.
+You can fetch data and listen to changes of the database using the Firebase events and handle actions with custom action handler functions that are registered in the store.
+With these handlers you can modify the database.
+Google's Realtime Database feature always keeps your data in-sync with the database contents.

 ## Usage